 When will society reopen after the vaccine rollout?

 For my purposes, a lack of forecasting about the future is particularly painful.
-While lots of entertainment is consumed at home (TV, streaming, video games) lots more is experience live and outdoors (theaters, concerts, sporting events, theme parks).
+While lots of entertainment is consumed at home (TV, streaming, video games), lots more is experienced live and outdoors (theaters, concerts, sporting events, theme parks).
 As I usually do when I can’t find an answer to a question I need to know, I tried to answer it myself.